beansrowning/Modelling/README.md

 * 1_SEIR - **Working**

-SEIR model with birth, deaths, and vaccinations
+SEIR model with birth, deaths, and vaccinations.
+Rates are approximated from worldbank and WHO data on the EU from 2016.

+* 3_SEIR - **Work in progress**

+1_SEIR scaled up to 3 populations.
+Working out the rate function and transitions to see if a single transition coupled with multiple rate functions is more optimal.

 * alternateSIRpresentation